yoshioterada/k8s-Azure-Container-Service-AKS--on-Azure/Kubernetes-Workshop6.md

 ### 6.4.8 Invoke External Service from pods.

-By default, Istio is not able to access to the external service from individual pod.
-For detail please refer to the [Control Egress Traffic](https://istio.io/docs/tasks/traffic-management/egress/).
+By default, Istio is not able to access to the external service like external DB and others from internal pod.
+For detail explanation, please refer to the [Control Egress Traffic](https://istio.io/docs/tasks/traffic-management/egress/)?

-For example, in my Microsoft Translator Text service, it invoke the URL of "[https://api.microsofttranslator.com/v2/http.svc/Translate](https://api.microsofttranslator.com/v2/http.svc/Translate)" from program code.
-Also if you created the DB outside of k8s cluster, you need this kind of configuration.
+For example, in my sample Application ([Microsoft Translator Text service](https://azure.microsoft.com/services/cognitive-services/translator-text-api/)), it invoke to the external service as "[https://api.microsofttranslator.com/v2/http.svc/Translate](https://api.microsofttranslator.com/v2/http.svc/Translate)" from programing code.
+It is not accessible from the default configuration.

-In fact, in this situation, if you invoke the external service, you cann see like following error.
+In this situation, if you invoke the external service, you will see like following error.

 ```
 $ curl http://40.xxx.xxx.xxx/app/front/top/trans-service?eng=this%20is%20a%20ball